Carolina

 In English:

-Skuzinski, Thomas, David Weinreich, and Carolina Velandia Hernandez.
-Exploring the Link Between Regional Transportation Governance and Outcomes: A Novel Measure of Organizational Fragmentation in Metropolitan Public Transportation Systems" Acepted JPER Journal of Planning Education and Research.
-Presentation for 2022.
+• Skuzinski, Thomas, David Weinreich, and Carolina Velandia Hernandez.
+Exploring the Link Between Regional Transportation Governance and Outcomes: A Novel Measure of Organizational Fragmentation in Metropolitan Public Transportation Systems" 2022 JPER Journal of Planning Education and Research. https://journals.sagepub.com/doi/full/10.1177/0739456X22107406

 CONFERENCE PRESENTATIONS